darkmesh-b/dbench/README.md

 7. Log into one of the PODs or the FIO VM

-8. Use VI to create two new text files, one containing the FIO parameters and the other a list of IP addresses
+8. Use VI to create two new text files, one containing the FIO parameters and the other a list of IP addresses (copy + paste)

 9. Run FIO with the IP list and parameter file name, e.g.: `fio --client=fio_workers example.fio`